theravendrasahu/Retail-Store-Analytics-Dashboard/README.md

 - Add new segments or product categories using the Orders data.
 - Modify visual types to suit your analysis needs (e.g., swap bar chart for stacked column).
 - Integrate additional KPIs for inventory, promotion impact, etc.

-## License

-This dashboard is MIT licensed for both commercial and non-commercial use.